Jaseci-Labs/jaseci/examples/CanoniCAI/CCAI_codelab.md

     // Final form of the talk walker
 }
 ```
-* Explain the state tracking logic of the walker.
 * It generalizes to both faq_state and dialogue_state.

 We also need to update the `init` walker;